jpuopolo67/linuxdoc/README.md

 * watch - watch a command on a period

 ### Disks & Storage
+* File systems organize the disk and prove facilites for directories, files, file naming, journaling, etc. Linux supports a variety of file systems, e.g.,ext4, xfs, etc.
-* mount - attach storage to a file system directory
+* mount - show mounts or attach storage to a file system directory
 * umount - unmount a file system
+* mkswap - format a partition as swap space
+* swapon - tell Linux that it can use the swap space from mkswap
 * tar - create an archive, e.g., tar -cvf, tar -xvf, tar -tvf
 * dd - copy block devices
 * cfdisk - display or manipulate a partition table